Sanket2596/FlowLogParser/README.md

 ## FlowLogParser
 Flow Log Parser - Illumio Technical assessment

-This program processes AWS VPC flow logs and maps each flow to a tag based on a lookup table of `dstport` and `protocol`.
+This program processes AWS VPC flow logs and maps each flow to a tag based on a lookup table of 'dstport' and 'protocol'.
 It outputs the count of logs per tag and per port/protocol combination.

 ## Requirements